Extension educator, community economics

 - Master's in Rural Sociology, University of Missouri-Columbia

-Ben has worked in and for small towns across the Midwest since 1997 - with a focus on his home state of Minnesota.
+Ben has worked in and for small towns across the Midwest since 1997 — with a focus on his home state of Minnesota.
 He joined the Extension Center for Community Vitality in 2008.
-As Research Fellow for the center, Ben manages evaluation studies that monitor the effectiveness and outcomes of leadership, civic engagement and community economics programs for all of Extension.
+As rural sociology and evaluation educator for the center, Ben manages evaluation studies that monitor the effectiveness and outcomes of leadership, civic engagement, tourism, resident recruitment, and community economics programs for center activities.
 Ben also conducts research on topics relevant to community vitality.
-Currently, he is documenting a rural "brain gain" - the trend of 30-49 year-olds moving to rural areas - to identify the social and economic opportunities of this migration.
+Currently, he is documenting a rural "brain gain" — the trend of 30-49 year-olds moving to rural areas — to identify the social and economic opportunities of this migration.
 He is also analyzing rural community leadership, especially as it affects community-wide requirements to support the public sector to "keep the town running.
 Before joining Extension, Ben was on staff with the Center for Small Towns at the University of Minnesota-Morris.

 - Award: Minnesota Association of Community and Leadership Education Professionals, Excellence in Research, 2012